-It represents the result of canalization and retrogressive differentiation of the caudal end of the developing spinal cord and regresses in size during the first weeks after birth.
+It represents the canalization and retrogressive differentiation of the caudal end of the developing spinal cord and regresses in size during the first weeks after birth.

-Irrespective of the modality used to image the spine, a ventriculus terminalis appears as a cystic structure at the tip of the conus medullaris, extending over 8-10 mm and with a transverse diameter of 2-4 mm.
+Irrespective of the modality used to image the spine, a ventriculus terminalis in newborns appears as a cystic structure at the tip of the conus medullaris, extending over 8-10 mm with a transverse diameter of 2-4 mm.
 Later in childhood it often remains visible as a tiny cystic structure but is rarely identifiable in adults.